-- 3.1 Bortezomib (Velcade, Janssen) is an anticancer drug that works by reversible proteasome inhibition.
+- 3.1 Bortezomib (Velcade, Janssen-Cilag) is an anticancer drug that works by reversible proteasome inhibition.
 This inhibition leads to arrest of the cell cycle and apoptosis (cell death), which reduces tumour growth.
-Myeloma cells are more sensitive to the action of bortezomib than normal cells. - 3.2 Bortezomib, in combination with melphalan and prednisone, is licensed for the treatment of patients with previously untreated multiple myeloma who are not eligible for high-dose chemotherapy with bone marrow transplant.
+Myeloma cells are more sensitive to the action of bortezomib than normal cells. - 3.2 Bortezomib in combination with melphalan and prednisone is licensed for the treatment of patients with previously untreated multiple myeloma who are not eligible for high-dose chemotherapy with bone marrow transplant.
 Bortezomib is administered as an intravenous injection.
-Bortezomib is administered in combination with oral melphalan and oral prednisone for nine 6-week treatment cycles.
-In cycles 1-4, bortezomib is administered twice weekly (days 1, 4, 8, 11, 22, 25, 29 and 32).
-In cycles 5-9, bortezomib is administered once weekly (days 1, 8, 22 and 29).
-Melphalan and prednisone should both be given orally on days 1, 2, 3 and 4 of the first week of each cycle. - 3.3 Bortezomib treatment is associated with peripheral neuropathy, thrombocytopenia, gastrointestinal effects (diarrhoea, nausea, vomiting and constipation) and other side effects.
-For full details of side effects and contraindications, see the summary of product characteristics (SPC).
+The recommended starting dose of bortezomib is 1.3 mg/m2 body surface area twice weekly for 2 weeks (days 1, 4, 8 and 11) followed by a 10-day rest period (days 12-21).
+This 3-week period is considered a treatment cycle.
+At least 72 hours should elapse between consecutive doses.
+It is recommended that patients with a confirmed complete response receive two additional cycles beyond a confirmation.
+The summary of product characteristics (SPC) also recommends that 'responding patients who do not achieve a complete remission' receive a total of eight cycles of bortezomib therapy.

-The cost for a 3.5-mg vial of bortezomib is £762.38 (British national formulary [BNF] edition 61).
+- 3.3 Bortezomib treatment is associated with peripheral neuropathy, thrombocytopenia, gastrointestinal effects (diarrhoea, nausea, vomiting and constipation) and other side effects.
+For full details of side effects and contraindications, see the SPC. - 3.4 The cost for a 3.5-mg vial of bortezomib is £762.38 (British national formulary [BNF] edition 59).
 Costs may vary in different settings because of negotiated procurement discounts.